Institute of technology: United Kingdom

 Polytechnics were tertiary education teaching institutions in England, Wales and Northern Ireland.
-The comparable institutions in Scotland were collectively referred to as Central Institutions.
+The comparable institutions in Scotland were collectively referred to as central institutions.

 From 1965 to 1992, UK polytechnics operated under the binary system of education along with universities.
 Polytechnics offered diplomas and degrees (bachelor's, master's, PhD) validated at the national level by the Council for National Academic Awards (CNAA).
-Initially they excelled in engineering and applied science degree courses and other STEM subjects similar to technological universities in the US and continental Europe.
+Initially they concentrated on engineering and applied science degree courses and other STEM subjects similar to technological universities in the US and continental Europe.
 Polytechnics were associated with innovations including women's studies, the academic study of communications and media, sandwich degrees and the rise of management and business studies.

 Britain's first polytechnic, the Royal Polytechnic Institution later known as the Polytechnic of Central London (now the University of Westminster) was established in 1838 at Regent Street in London and its goal was to educate and popularize engineering and scientific knowledge and inventions in Victorian Britain "at little expense".
 The London Polytechnic led a mass movement to create numerous polytechnic institutes across the UK in the late 19th century.
-Most polytechnic institutes were established at the centre of major metropolitan cities and their focus was on engineering, applied science and technology education.
+Most polytechnic institutes were established at the center of major metropolitan cities and their focus was on engineering, applied science and technology education.

-The designation "institute of technology" was occasionally used by polytechnics (Bolton), Central Institutions (Dundee, Robert Gordon's) and postgraduate universities, (Cranfield and Wessex), most of which later adopted the designation university and there were two "institutes of science and technology": UMIST and UWIST (part of the University of Wales).
+The designation "institute of technology" was occasionally used by polytechnics (Bolton), Central Institutions (Dundee, Robert Gordon's) and for the Cranfield Institute of Technology (now Cranfield University), most of which later adopted the designation university and there were two "institutes of science and technology": UMIST and UWIST (part of the University of Wales).
 Loughborough University was called Loughborough University of Technology from 1966 to 1996, the only institution in the UK to have had such a designation.
+The University of Strathclyde was the Royal Technical College from 1912 to 1956 and then the Royal College of Science and Technology from 1956 until granted university status in 1964.

 Polytechnics were granted university status under the Further and Higher Education Act 1992.
 This meant that polytechnics could confer degrees without the oversight of the national CNAA organization.
 These institutions are sometimes referred to as post-1992 universities.